rajsudeep/tf-chat-exercise-draft/README.md

 npm start
 ```

+> [!NOTE]
-Feel free to contact me if there are any issues running the application.
+> Recommended to go with the first method to avoid having to deal with module / library version conflicts and such.
+Feel free to contact me if there are any issues running the application regardless.

 ## React SDKs / Component Libraries Considered